CrowdStrike/automactc/README.md

 This is a modular forensic triage collection framework designed to access various forensic artifacts on macOS, parse them, and present them in formats viable for analysis.
 The output may provide valuable insights for incident response in a macOS environment.
 Automactc can be run against a live system or dead disk (as a mounted volume.)

 ## Requirements
-* Python 3.7.3 or earlier (It is also be backwards compatible with Python 2.7)
+* Python 3.9 or earlier (backwards compatible with Python 2.7)
-* MacOS target systems, for live collection (successfully tested on macOS  major releases 10.11 through 10.15)
+* MacOS target systems, for live collection (successfully tested on macOS major releases 10.11 through 11.2.3 as well the as M1 processor)
-* MacOS analysis systems, for triage against a mounted disk image (disk images from macOS 10.11 through 10.14 systems are supported)
+* MacOS analysis systems, for triage against a mounted disk image (disk images from macOS 10.11 through 10.15 systems are supported)

 ## Basic usage

 At its simplest, you can run automactc with the following invocation.
-Note: automactc requires sudo privileges to run, and should be called specifically from /usr/bin/python2.7 or /usr/bin/python3 to ensure full functionality.

-	sudo /usr/bin/python2.7 automactc.py -m all
+	sudo /usr/bin/python automactc.py -m all

 This will run all modules (-m) with default settings, i.e.

 	- default input directory will be /, or the root of the current volume
 	- default output directory will be ./, or the working directory from which automactc is run (NOT the location of the script)
 	- default prefix for output filenames will be automactc-output